thesp0nge/armoredcode.github.io/_posts/2012-06-07-leakedin-and-the-salt-and-pepper-sauce.markdown

 But this is not an ideal world and a _big guy_ has been caught.
 And he reacted as all _big guys_ telling something like:

-{% blockquote %}
-Yes we have a problem but hey... we sent an email to all of affected users to change their password.
+> Yes we have a problem but hey... we sent an email to all of affected users to
+> change their password.
 Why happened?
-How the attacker break the site and stole the information?
+How the attacker break the site and stole
+> the information?
+>

-**plonk**
+> **plonk**
-{% endblockquote %}

 No public statement about the incident and bear in mind that LinkedIN offers also a paid subscription service.
 Is it fair not to publicly explain what's wrong happened?